KNowledgeOnWebScale/unshacled/README.md

 ```
 npm run serve
 ```
-Compile and minify for production
+Compile and minify for production.
+Execute this command, then move the contents of [/dist] into the `gh-pages` branch.
 ```
 npm run build
 ```